Heart failure: Introduction

 Heart failure: Misdiagnosis

 A diagnosis of heart failure may be overlooked or delayed because in some cases there are no symptoms until the condition becomes severe or because symptoms can develop gradually allowing a person to adapt to them.
 Some symptoms are vague and not specific to heart failure.
 These include weakness, fatigue, confusion, anxiety and dizziness.
-These types of symptoms may be attributed to ...more misdiagnosis »
+These types of ...more misdiagnosis »

 Symptoms of Heart failure